delvedor/fastify-example/README.md

 ### Deploy

-This sections contains the instruction for deploying this application.
+This section contains instructions for deploying this application.

 Would you like to see more recipes?
 Open an [issue](https://github.com/delvedor/fastify-example/issues/new).
 Do you already have a deploy recipe and want to share it?
 That's awesome, send a [pull request](https://github.com/delvedor/fastify-example/compare)!